 Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 \end{eqnarray*}

-Note that while $ \eta\in[0,1)$ can be used in the tuning allpass, it is better to offset it as above in order to avoid delays close to zero in the tuning allpass, since a zero delay is obtained by a pole-zero cancellation on the unit circle.
-First-order allpass interpolation of delay lines was discussed in §3.2.2.
+Note that while $ \eta\in[0,1)$ can be used in the tuning allpass, it is better to offset it to $ [\epsilon,1+\epsilon)$ to avoid delays close to zero in the tuning allpass.
+(A zero delay is obtained by a pole-zero cancellation on the unit circle.)
+First-order allpass interpolation of delay lines was discussed in §4.1.2.

-A history of the Karplus-Strong algorithm and its extensions is given in §D.8.
+A history of the Karplus-Strong algorithm and its extensions is given in §A.8.
 EKS sound examples are also available on the Web.
-Techniques for designing the string-damping filter $ H_d(z)$ and/or the string-stiffness allpass filter $ H_s(z)$ are summarized below in §4.11.
+Techniques for designing the string-damping filter $ H_d(z)$ and/or the string-stiffness allpass filter $ H_s(z)$ are summarized below in §6.11.

-C++ software that can be quickly adapted to implement a synthesis algorithm along the above lines is given in Appendix C. An implementation of the Extended Karplus-Strong algorithm in the Faust programming language is described (and provided) in [461].
+An implementation of the Extended Karplus-Strong (EKS) algorithm in the Faust programming language is described (and provided) in [456].

+Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search